sikicode/web-vs-mobile-app-template/README.md

-Web app:
+### This App Does:
 Simply takes in your submission text, store in database and print it on pages when you hit view button.

-Mobile app:
+### Web App Tech Stack:
+- Backend - Java
+- Frontend - React.js / Redux, HTML/CSS
+- Database: PostgreSQL

+### Mobile Apps Tech Stack:
+These apps do the same but in:
+- Swift fo Apple (Xcode)
+- Flutter for Android (Android Studio)
-Do the same but in Swift for Apple, Flutter for Android, try React Native for both.
+- React Native (IntelliJ) for both.